 - have comprehensive Health and Safety and Environmental policies in place

-They are committed to excellence in design and customer service and that's why we only suggest RIBA Chartered Practices.
+They are committed to excellence in design and customer service.
+That's why the RIBA only promotes accredited Chartered Practices to clients.

 How much does it cost?